Teaching Philosophy (download as pdf)

 As a scientist, I strive to understand how the world works by critically examining data and when appropriate, incorporating those data into my existing conceptual model.
 I hope to teach both undergraduate and graduate students how to do the same thing.
 Whether students enroll in one of my courses because of a deep interest in the subject or simply to fill a requirement, I teach in a way that both aids their understanding the subject matter and catalyzes learning and practice of skills that are useful in and beyond the discipline.
 My goals are for students in my classes, each week, to: 1) critically evaluate information or ideas and 2) connect new information to existing knowledge to better understand how the ecosystems around them work.
 It is crucial to make this sort of learning available to all students, whether or not they choose to pursue a career in science.

 While I think it is important for students to learn the facts and concepts that underlie scientific understanding, I want students to learn them while they think critically about and apply these concepts.
-As part of Duke’s Certificate in College Teaching, I designed an activity that asks students to evaluate the scientific information they consume on a day-to-day basis.
-Students compare a popular science news story to the original journal article on which it reports, and write an essay in which they analyze the accuracy, tone, and conclusions of the scientific reporting.
-It is my hope that such practice of critical evaluation helps students as they take in and digest information of all kinds.
+As part of Duke’s Certificate in College Teaching, I designed a new undergraduate course in which students learn about the types and sources of uncertainty in climate science.
+Later in the semester, students compare a popular science news story to the original journal article on which it reports, and write an essay in which they evaluate the accuracy, tone, and conclusions of the scientific reporting.
+Finally, their capstone project is to write a policy brief that effectively describes a process within the carbon cycle with climate relevance and outline recommendations for climate policy.
+In early 2017, I was awarded a fellowship to teach this course as instructor of record in during the fall semester; my hope that students leave this semester with such practice of critical evaluation aiding as they learn and communicate information of all kinds.

 I also think it is important that students place newly learned concepts and facts into the scaffold of their existing knowledge and I design lessons to help them to do so.
 In a peer-reviewed teaching activity I co-authored (Ficken, Fork, and Fuller 2015) undergraduate students learn and apply basic tenets of landscape ecology.
 Before coming to class, students read that water availability increases with altitude in the Sierra Nevada Mountains, resulting in a vegetation pattern in which drought-tolerant plants dominate at low altitudes and more cold-tolerant plants are found higher on the mountains.
 In class, we present students with a new landscape: the Florida Scrub, where topographic relief is orders of magnitude smaller and where lower altitudes that are closer to the water table experience wetter conditions while higher altitudes have well-drained, dry soils.
 Students use this information to predict where drought-tolerant in -intolerant plants would sort along this micro-elevation gradient, applying the concept they learned earlier to a new landscape.
 Students who think carefully will realize that in the Florida Scrub, the vegetation pattern is the opposite of the Sierra Nevada and will assign the drought tolerant plants to the well-drained and dry higher elevations.
 Students apply and deepen their knowledge of ecological concepts by applying them to new ecosystems and situations and confronting them with new information.